estevez-dev/ha-client.app/docs.md

 Location tracking is implemented with [Andorid Workmanager](https://developer.android.com/topic/libraries/architecture/workmanager).
 It means that background location tracking is battery friendly and work as intended from OS perspective.
 But it also means that:

 #### If you want your location to be updated with exact the same intervhals you set in HA Client
-you need to add exaption for HA Client in battery saving settings on your Android device.** It can be achieved differently on different Android versions and even on different devices.
-For example in Android 10 you need to go to _Settings_ -> _Apps & notifications_ tap _Advanced_ -> _Special app access_ -> _Battery optimization_.
+you need to add exaption for HA Client in battery saving settings on your Android device.
+It can be achieved differently on different Android versions and even on different devices.
+For example in Android 10 on Pixel phones you need to go to _Settings_ -> _Apps & notifications_ tap _Advanced_ -> _Special app access_ -> _Battery optimization_.
 Or simply search for _Battery optimization_ on main _Settings_ screen with search field.
 Inside _Battery optimization_ switch to _All apps_, find _HA Client_ in the list and tap it.
 On the popup appeared choos _Don't optimize_:

 ![Battery optimization](/assets/images/114551.png)